ATWS 2023 will be held at the Sapporo Convention Center in Hokkaido, Japan.

 JR Train - Approximately 40 minutes from the airport to downtown Sapporo on the Chitose Line.
 Cost is ¥1150 (as of Dec 2022).

 There are bus counters to buy express bus tickets in both the Domestic and International terminals at New Chitose Airport.
-Attendants can help you purchase a ticket for the bus that goes directly to the following hotels:
+Attendants can help you purchase a ticket for the bus that stops at the following hotels:

 Premier Hotel Tsubaki